jrichardsz/jrichardsz.github.io/about.md

 >"In this world, a single blade can take you anywhere you want to go.
 And even though it’s a virtual world, I feel more alive in here than I ever did in the real world."
 -Sword Art Online

-My name is Richard Osmar Leon Ingaruca and this is my personal page.
+My name is JRichardsz and this is my personal page.

 I am a bachelor graduated from the Computer Engineering career of the National University Federico Villarreal of Lima / Peru.
 I am currently working as a software architect in the systems area of ​​a prestigious private university in my country.